fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 ```

 For more complicated reorderings, one has to represent the
-corrresponding vertex permutation as a sequence of such exchanges.
+corresponding vertex permutation as a sequence of such exchanges.
 Using these oriented simplices we can define the boundary operator

 ```math